“People ask me what I do in the winter when there’s no baseball. I’ll tell you what I do. I stare out the window and wait for spring.”

 A proactive self-starter, Cathy enjoys cooking, boating, baseball, softball, and most of all, her six grandkids.
 She is an avid volunteer, giving her time and talents to local organizations.

-With 10 years of industry experience, Allison has helped shape the softball side of PIFBS.
+With 10+ years of industry experience, Allison, who is the Director of Softball Sales at Marucci Sports has helped shape the softball side of PIFBS.

 Her relationships with NCAA teams, professional athletes and other consultants within the softball community have helped connect PIFBS with key players.